saegl5/jiayou_add_events/README.md

 7. Name an alternate calendar to create events on the alternate calendar. (***Same naming convention applies.***)
 8. Press submit.
 (Requires authorization. ***Note also that creating calendar events is subject to a [use limit](https://support.google.com/a/answer/2905486?hl=en).***)

+## Known Issue

+Deploying the project as a Web app should, but does not always, grant the app authorization.
+You may need to run the script manually, then re-open the assigned URL.

 <hr>
 Made with &heartsuit; in Visual Studio Code